 \section{Candidate Enumeration}

-Our candidate enumeration for KBQA strictly follow the definitions of different functions in~\autoref{tab:operators}.
-Specifically, given a set of current plans $P_t$, to construct the candidate set $C_{t+1}$, for each plan $p_i$ in $P_t$, the agent executes it and gets types and relations that are reachable from its execution by exploring the KB.
+Our candidate enumeration for KBQA strictly follows the definition of functions in~\autoref{tab:operators}.
+Specifically, given a set of current plans $P_t$, to construct the candidate set $C_{t+1}$, for each plan $p_i$ in $P_t$, the agent executes it and gets types and relations that are reachable from the denotation of the plan.
 For each type $t$, the agent enumerates \fl{(AND t $p_i$)} as a candidate.
-For each relation $r$, the agent enumerate \fl{(JOIN r $p_i$)} as a candidate.
-If the execution of $p_i$ is a numerical value, then four similar candidates with comparatives are also included \fl{(LT/LE/GT/GE r $p_i$)}.
+For each relation $r$, the agent enumerates \fl{(JOIN r $p_i$)} as a candidate.
+If the denotation of $p_i$ is a numerical value, then four similar candidates with comparatives are also included \fl{(LT/LE/GT/GE r $p_i$)}.
 In addition, candidate plans with superlatives can be enumerated as \fl{(ARGMAX/ARGMIN $p_i$ r)}.
 Also, \fl{(COUNT $p_i$)} can always be included to $C_{t+1}$.
-After check each $p_i$ independently, the agent then check each pair of plans $p_i$ and $p_j$ from $P_t$, if the execution of $p_i$ and $p_j$ has an overlap, then \fl{(AND $p_i$ $p_j$)} is also included as a candidate plan.
+After checking each $p_i$ independently, the agent then checks each pair of plans $p_i$ and $p_j$ from $P_t$, if the execution of $p_i$ and $p_j$ has an overlap, then \fl{(AND $p_i$ $p_j$)} is also included as a candidate plan.
 The candidate enumeration process is totally transparent to the LM and can be easily controlled based on different needs.